arjumand252/task_mgr/README.md

 🐳 Fully containerized using Docker

-🧠 (Optional) Vector search for task similarity (using Sentence Transformers + pgvector)
+🧠 Vector search for task similarity (using Sentence Transformers + pgvector)

 🚀 Live Demo